 Director, Project & Instructional Resources

 Another area of expertise of her work is professional graphic design; she is responsible for graphics and presentations for the dean, faculty and other senior leadership; development of graphic concepts, including direct collaboration with marketing and communications, Web developers, printers and vendors.
-Sanchez-Lozano has been key in designing the UC Davis Study of California Women Business Leaders: A Census of Women Directors and Executive Officers for several years.
+Sanchez has been key in designing the UC Davis Study of California Women Business Leaders: A Census of Women Directors and Executive Officers for several years.

-Her other responsibilities include serving as a campus advisor for the Harassment & Discrimination Assistance and Prevention Program appointed by Provost and Executive Vice Chancellor Ralph J. Hexter.
+Her other responsibilities include serving as a campus advisor for the Harassment & Discrimination Assistance and Prevention Program appointed by Provost and Acting Chancellor Ralph J. Hexter.
 She is also a member of our Diversity Committee to enhance student/faculty/staff interactions in our multi-cultural community at the GSM.
 In these roles for the School and the campus, she has expanded her scope of knowledge to better understand the needs of the UC Davis campus community.

 Her work has received accolades from faculty and staff, and she received a campus “Citation of Excellence” award from the UC Davis Chancellor for her accomplishments and service to the University.